CV examples

 Acting CV Example

-Tania uses a professional and well-structured format highlighting her theatre industry expertise in this acting CV template.
-Her work experience, skills, and achievement sections are clearly focused and easily readable.
-Tania's profile showcases flexibility, adaptability, and versatility, supported by her extensive experience and skills learned from performing in diverse roles.
+Tania uses a professional and well-structured format highlighting her theatre industry expertise in this acting CV template for the UK.
+Her work experience, skills, and achievement sections are clearly focused and easily readable surrounded by white space.
+Tania's profile showcases being flexible, adaptable, and versatile, supported by her extensive experience and skills learned from performing in diverse roles.

 What to include in an acting CV?

 Just like performing at your first audition on stage, knowing what to include on your CV for acting can be challenging.
-Yet, with some guidance and confidence, you can showcase the best parts of your experience, skills and achievements to succeed both on paper and onstage.
+With guidance and confidence, you can highlight your professional experience, skills, and achievements to succeed.
+Use a clear format for your performers CV with the following sections:

-How to write a personal profile on an acting CV
+How to write a CV for an acting job in 5 steps

-Your personal profile serves a unique introduction, drawing the interest of casting directors to want to learn more about you.
-It should highlight your unique qualities, showcase your versatility as an actor, and provide a glimpse into your passion for arts and performance.
-Learn how to write an effective CV personal profile that aligns with your career goals.
+Your personal profile serves as a unique introduction, drawing the interest of casting directors to want to learn more about you.
+It should provide a glimpse into your passion for arts and performance.
+Blend soft skills with your specific experiences in this section.
+Mention exceptional communication skills, collaborating with diverse teams, navigating challenging scenarios with creative problem-solving, and demonstrating adaptability in transitioning between roles.

 Actor CV with no experience personal profile example

-Ambitious and enthusiastic Drama Graduate passionate about acting and the performing arts.
-Quick learner with a strong work ethic, open to feedback and dedicated to continuous improvement.
-Excited to explore new opportunities to collaborate with industry professionals and pursue a career in the performing arts.
+Enthusiastic Drama Graduate with 2 years of dedicated learning, showcasing ambition and passion for the performing arts.
+Quick learner with a strong work ethic, open to feedback, and dedicated to continuous improvement.
+Recognised for mastering complex roles during coursework performances.
+Eager to collaborate with industry professionals and start a fulfilling career in the performing arts.

 Theatre Actor CV personal profile example